7:00am PT by Jean Bentley

-For a while, Andrew J. West was afraid he would be typecast as a villain — which is a funny notion to consider for anyone who has ever met him in real life.
+For a while, Andrew J. West was afraid he would be typecast as a villain — which is a funny notion to anyone who has ever met him in real life.

-The actor, who stars as the grown-up version of fairy tale hero Henry on ABC's rebooted Once Upon a Time, is perhaps best known for his role as the sadistic cannibal Gareth on AMC's The Walking Dead.
-After his four-episode arc ended, he joined the Freeform horror series Dead of Summer as what creator Edward Kitsis described as "Axl Rose leading a death cult of townies."
+The actor, who stars as the grown-up version of fairy-tale hero Henry on ABC's rebooted Once Upon a Time, is perhaps best known for his role as the sadistic cannibal Gareth on AMC's The Walking Dead.
+After his four-episode arc ended, he joined the Freeform horror series Dead of Summer as a character that creator Edward Kitsis described as "Axl Rose leading a death cult of townies."

-In real life, his wife, fellow actor Amber Stevens West, says her husband is more like everyman Henry than any other character he plays.
-He's polite and professional, the guy who folds his costume in his trailer at the end of the day so crew members aren't stuck doing it.
+In real life, his wife, fellow actor Amber Stevens West, says her husband is more like everyman Henry than any other character he's played.
+He's polite and professional, the guy who folds his costume in his trailer at the end of the day so crewmembers aren't stuck doing it.

-West and Stevens met while playing love interests on the then-ABC Family series Greek — a role that began as a two-episode guest spot and turned into a season-long arc.
-Before that, he was cast in a one-episode co-star role on the short-lived CW drama Privileged that turned into a multi-episode arc.
-Sense a pattern?
+West and Stevens West met while playing love interests on the then-ABC Family series Greek — West's role began as a two-episode guest spot and turned into a season-long arc.
+Before that, he was cast in a one-episode co-star role on the short-lived CW drama Privileged that turned into a multiple-episode arc.
+Sensing a pattern?

 West tells THR that it's flattering and exciting that he's been brought back to shows so many times in his career.

-Though he grew up writing and filming sketches with his friends as a kid, West never considered that acting could be a career path.
-But while at Indiana University, he started helping out his film studies roommate by helping write and star in short films.
-That led to university plays, and eventually, after graduating with a philosophy and anthropology degree, he moved to Los Angeles.
+Though he grew up writing and filming sketches with his friends as a kid, West never imagined that acting could be a career path.
+But while at Indiana University, he started helping out his film-studies-major roommate by helping write and star in short films.
+That led to university plays, and eventually, after graduating with philosophy and anthropology degrees, he moved to Los Angeles.
 He booked a few commercials while waiting tables at a small Italian restaurant, but quit once he landed the Privileged gig.

-After Privileged came the Josh Schwartz-produced webseries Rockville CA, and then Greek.
+After Privileged came the Josh Schwartz-created web series Rockville CA, and then came Greek.

 "Greek shot in Los Angeles, at CBS Radford, and it was populated with a cast of 22-year-olds.
 It was everybody's first job, basically, so it was all these young kids who are just starting their careers.
-There was just this youthful kind of naïve exuberance and energy, and nobody was seasoned," West remembers.
-"The actors were talented, but nobody had experience, so we were all just figuring it out and we had the adults, who were the producers, guiding us.
+There was just this youthful kind of naive exuberance and energy, and nobody was seasoned," West remembers.
+"The actors were talented, but nobody had experience, so we were all just figuring it out, and we had the adults, who were the producers, guiding us.
 And we were like the rambunctious kids running around in the house going crazy."
-West and Stevens began dating while filming the series, and were married in 2015.
+West and Stevens West began dating while filming the series, and they were married in 2014.

 "Andrew made me want to see that show.
-His transformation from good guy to cold hearted assassin was riveting," Gimple said via email.
-"When I cast roles, I really pay attention the actor's eyes.
+His transformation from good guy to coldhearted assassin was riveting," Gimple says via email.
+"When I cast roles, I really pay attention to the actor's eyes.
 Mr. West has the uncanny ability to use his eyes to go from bright, optimistic and friendly to scary and threatening.
-And then context of his expressions change completely.
-It could be the same smile as before, one that welcomed you to Terminus ...
+And the context of his expressions change completely.
+It could be the same smile as before, one that welcomed you to Terminus. ...
 But now, that smile means you're what's for dinner."